School readiness test

 Training to support the transition to NAPLAN Online was held in all principal networks from 27 June to 11 August.
-Training will be delivered state-wide as a one day face-to-face session for school NAPLAN co-ordinators and test administrators (two staff per school).
+Training was delivered statewide as a one day face-to-face session for school NAPLAN co-ordinators and test administrators (two staff per school).

 Over 3,500 Department of Education staff participated in 272 sessions during face-to-face training across NSW.

 An eLearning course will be available for schools in preparation for the transition to NAPLAN Online in 2018.

 Technical readiness checklist

 A technical readiness checklist was sent to all principals to help schools assess their technical preparedness and physical testing space needst.
 The checklist ensured all schools were ready to participate in the NAPLAN Online school readiness test.

 ACARA has provided a description of the technical requirements for schools to deliver NAPLAN Online.